jacobkoziej/cu-ece467/p1/README.md

 When predicting a document's category, the normalized dot product is taken between it and a category.
 The result with the highest value is then deemed to be the predicted category.

+### Weighting Scheme

+As touched upon earlier in the document, two weighting metrics were utilized when calculating word weights.

+At first, TF was used as a raw value, but this turned out to be a bit of a drawback when using category vectors as certain features could occur a magnitude more times than other features.
+The issue with this approach is that a feature that occurs a magnitude more often than another is not necessarily more important.
+To get around this drawback, a logarithm was applied to the raw TF.
+One issue with this approach is that a feature that has a raw TF of one will have a weighted TF of zero.
+To prevent this, the raw TF was always incremented by one before taking the logarithm.

+Similar to the TF, the IDF frequency was also squashed using a logarithm to prevent large values, skewing results.
+When calculating IDF, the document count of a collection is divided by the document frequency, which is then input into a logarithmic function.
+In doing so, a term that occurs in every document will result in a weight of zero as it is not a defining trait.

+Finally, both the TF and IDF are multiplied together to arrive at a word weight for each feature of a document.